The Space Pirates: Plot

 Meanwhile, Caven forces Dervish to reroute some of the beacon fragments to Lobos, a frontier world where Clancey has his base, so as to throw suspicion on the prospector.
 It is clear that someone has tipped him off about the Corps' suspicion of Milo Clancey.
 Hermack and his crew see through this ruse, but it takes time, and they spend hours orbiting Lobos while the real action is taking place on Ta.

 When the Doctor and his party reach Madeleine’s offices it becomes clear that she is in league with Caven, and the Doctor and his friends are imprisoned, while Sorba is killed.
 Their prison is the study of Dom Issigri – alive but frail and scared – and it takes time for him to recover his wits.
-Madeleine has meanwhile decided to break her alliance with Caven, and does so by radioing Hermack to bring his troops to Ta.
-Caven reasserts his authority by telling Madeleine her father is alive and threatening to kill him unless she falls in line.
-She responds by contacting Hermack again and telling him not to come to Ta.
+Madeleine has meanwhile decided to break her alliance with Caven, and does so by trying to radio Hermack.
+Caven catches her, and reasserts his authority by telling Madeleine her father is alive and threatening to kill him unless she falls in line.

 The Doctor and his companions have meanwhile escaped, taking the weak Dom Issigri with them, and head to the LIZ-79.
 Caven has thought ahead and forced Dervish to cut the oxygen supply to the ship.
 As only Milo and Dom board the ship, theirs are the lives in danger, and Caven’s callousness finally convinces Madeleine to support him no longer.
 The Doctor, Jamie and Zoe save their friends and Dom Issigri makes contact with Hermack, persuading him of the truth of the situation.

 Caven now gets desperate, threatening to destroy Ta, the Issigri base, and the orbiting V-ship by means of a series of bombs.
 The Doctor manages to disengage the triggering device, while Major Warne blows Caven and Dervish’s ship to pieces.
 As Hermack’s ship lands, Madeleine looks forward to a reunion with her father, but knows she will also be imprisoned for her part in the conspiracy, while the Doctor and his companions prepare to seek out the TARDIS on one of the fragments of the beacon.